steinuil/steinuil.github.io/posts/urweb.md

 That future, I think, is (or was) the end goal of the language's author, Adam Chlipala.
 He seems to have envisioned Ur as a language that allows syntactic and compiler extensions to fit any sort of application domain in a similar manner.
-He looks more interested in formal methods these days (though he's still actively developing Ur/Web) so I doubt this will ever come to fruition, but it might be a goal worth pursuing.
-Eduardo Julian, the author of the [Lux programming language](https://github.com/LuxLang/lux), gave a [talk at StrangeLoop](https://www.youtube.com/watch?v=T-BZvBWiamU) last year where he talked with the fervor of a madman about a similar dream of letting
+He looks more interested in other projects these days (though he's still actively developing Ur/Web) so I doubt this will ever come to fruition, but it might be a goal worth pursuing.

+Eduardo Julian, the author of the
+[Lux programming language](https://github.com/LuxLang/lux), gave a [talk at StrangeLoop](https://www.youtube.com/watch?v=T-BZvBWiamU) last year where he talked with the fervor of a madman about a similar dream of letting